Blue Ridge Photography Program

 Jerry has been a working professional nature photographer for nearly twenty years.
 Highly respected and widely published in the natural history genre.
 Jerry's work is fueled by environmental issues of the Mid-Atlantic and southern United States and he is considered one of the leading conservation/environmental photographers of the region.

 Please join us for this special program which is free and open to the public.
 This is not a Library sponsored event.
 If you would like more information on our photo club, please visit our website: www.lecontephotographic.com

-The LeConte Photographic Society will host Sharon and Brad Cottrell on Saturday, March 16th at 10:00 a.m. at the King Library in Sevierville.
-They will do a photo presentation on their travel to the American Southwest and Northwest.
+The LeConte Photographic Society will host this photographic program on Saturday, September 28th at 10:00 a.m. at the King Library in Sevierville.